NitanJana/battleShips/README.md

 2. Deploy to your hosting platform of choice.

-Your Battleships Game Web App is now ready for solo naval warfare against the computer AI!
+Your Battleships Game is now ready for solo naval warfare against the computer AI!

 ## License